Nagelfar/RestaurantKata/README.md

 The cook enjoys preparing food and when he is 'in the zone' other requests go unnoticed, especially those annoying interruptions by the manager about nutrition information of the meals.

-When services are called from a consumer they are sometimes down, have bugs, response with an error or sometimes they simply do not reply at all.
+When services are called from a consumer they are sometimes down, have bugs, respond with an error or sometimes they simply do not reply at all.

 `BUSY_COOK` set so `0.1` indicates that 10% of the calls from `Guest Experience` to `Food Preparation` to retrieve nutrition information fail with an HTTP 500 error.